sherry0429/SOAForPython/README.md

 ----
 #### server side

-+ core engine, service engine
++ core engine, service engine, and msg bus
 + each service have one service process start by service engine, one watcher thread start by watcher engine
 + each service need param template, the template define it's detail, template must can be pickled